batiste/django-page-cms/doc/placeholders.rst

 .. note::

-    In order to use this placeholder, the application `django-ckeditor updated fork <https://github.com/riklaunim/django-ckeditor>`_ needs to be
-    installed and configured (trivial). `See the docs
+    In order to use this placeholder, the application `django-ckeditor <https://github.com/django-ckeditor/django-ckeditor>`_ needs to be installed and configured (trivial). `See the docs
     <https://github.com/riklaunim/django-ckeditor#django-ckeditor>`_ for
     further details.
 Also have a look at the example project to see a working